istvanfedak/spot-buddy/docs/gitGuide.md

 whereby: <name> is the name of the remote server (the one you gave earlier)
          <branch> is the name of the branch you want to push to (just like in pull, you can use "master" if you want to push to the main branch)

-### example: git push gitlab master
+### example: git push origin master

-Your changes should now be reflected on the gitlab website
+Your changes should now be reflected on the github website

 ## DEFINING DEFAULT REMOTE:

-If you want to save a default remote server and branch, you can add -u to your pull or push command, that way it will save the server and branch as an upstream remote, meaning that you no longer need to specify it (so you can just do "git push" instead of "git push gitlab master" for instance)
+If you want to save a default remote server and branch, you can add -u to your pull or push command, that way it will save the server and branch as an upstream remote, meaning that you no longer need to specify it (so you can just do "git push" instead of "git push origin master" for instance)

 ## OTHER USEFUL COMMANDS: